paramraghavan/graphDB/advanced/gremlin_and_neptune.md

 # Gremlin and Neptune

 ## Gremlin Transactions in Neptune
- When working with Gremlin it is important to understand the context you are working within.
  Our requests most  likely made using text-based Gremlin strings
-- Using the Java driver and Client.submit(string).
+- Using the Java driver, Python driver and Client.submit(string).
 - Using the Gremlin console and :remote connect.
 - Using the HTTP API.
 - Request made via Gremlin python driver in gremlinpython library